-Greek America is full of interesting facts and stories — enough to fill volumes.
+The history of Greeks in America is one with many interesting facts and stories — enough to fill volumes.

 From the early immigrants who arrived penniless, to those who became great businessmen, to those seeking political fame, the trivia and tidbits of the accomplishments, trials and tribulations of Greeks in America are as diverse and interesting as the people who shaped them.
 Here are a few of our favorite stories we’ve dug up.

 (1) The First Greek Orthodox Church in the United States

 The first Greek Orthodox Church in the United States was established in 1864 in the port city of New Orleans, long frequented by Greek sailors and merchants.
 The original founders were mainly Greek cotton merchants, led by a man named Nicholas Benakis.

 The pioneer church kept its minutes in English since it served a pan-Orthodox community of Slavs, Russians and Serbs.
 In 1906, when the Greeks ultimately took over the community, they imposed a Greek-only rule.
 From its founding, almost three decades would pass before another church was founded in the U.S.